fredxuqu/HimalayaPython/README.md

 		certifi, pipenv, tasks, tests, virtualenv will be installed.

 	How to install flask

 	1. configure environment add  C:\Python36\Scripts to System Environment Path

-	2. install flask and related third party libraries pip install flask below libraries will be installed certifi          2018.8.13
+	2. install flask and related third party libraries(if you use pipenv, please ignore this step) pip install flask below libraries will be installed certifi          2018.8.13